Granite Stone or Marble for Kitchen Countertop In Malaysia?

 Granite Tiles, Batu Granite, And Floor Tiles In Kitchens

-Granite tiles
+Granite tiles for kitchen floor

 Many Malaysians search granite tiles, batu granite, and floor tiles when planning a kitchen renovation.
 Here’s the key clarification: